rfeinman/detecting-adversarial-samples/README.md

 where `<dataset>` is the same as above and `<attack>` is one of either 'fgsm,' 'jsma,' 'bim-a,' 'bim-b' or 'all,' indicating which method to use to craft adversarial samples.
-For example, to craft adversarial samples for the MNIST model using fgsm, we would run
+For example, to craft adversarial samples for the MNIST model using FGSM, we would run

     python craft_adv_samples.py -d=mnist -a=fgsm